mmoussallam/PyMP/pymp/doc/doc.rst

 	>>> python setup.py install

-	And it should be fine...
+	And (provided all headers and libraries are present and accessible) it should be fine.
+	This should compile the C extension and install all sources and packages in your dist-package local directory You may need to have writing rights to perform this operation (e.g. using *sudo*).

 Bibliography
 ------------